 - Wear cotton underwear, as cotton does not cause irritation;

-- Avoid wearing trousers or shorts that are very tight, and opt for skirts or dresses to prevent perspiration so that the area remains dry.
+- Avoid wearing underwear or pants that are very tight, to prevent seating in the area

 It is also important to avoid using tampons, and opt for pads instead.